State Tax Filing Resources

 Agency: Department of Employment Services

 Employers must report worked and certain non-worked hours for all employees, including salaried employees.
-These hours must be reported to the agency every quarter in the quarter when they were paid.
+These hours must be reported to the agency in the quarter when they were paid.

 The agency defines hours worked as: “Hour worked is any hour in which the covered employee is engaged in a work activity.
 The actual number of hours worked by the employee for the quarter shall include paid vacation and holiday hours.
 When calculating work hours, use only actual hours worked and not hours paid.”